ComradDoge/DogeEU4/README.md

 - Nobles: For Republican traditon nobles at Happy: 2>1, Neutral: 1>0
 - Legitimacy and Republican Tradition at 100% gets 50% reform progress growth (scaling)
 - Added a Shwarz Silver mine modifier
-- Fixed Kingdom of God infinatum
+- Fixed Kingdom of God infinatum clicking
 - T7 Strengthen Industrial Sector: Fires of Industry fixed and now has upgraded version for Steam factories.
 Goods produced numbers are changed 0.2/0.4>0.1/0.3/0.5
 - T3 Tajik Administration: Accepted culture as condition removed
-- Theocratic Ideas: Removed the unrest, added devotion +1
+- Theocratic Ideas: Removed the unrest, added devotion +1 alongside other stuff it has
-- Muslim Schools are limited to one instead of infinite, suck it foxy.
+- BUG: Muslim Schools are limited to one instead of infinite, suck it foxy.

-add canada missions

 [h3] Things that are broken [/h3]
 - The graphical part for deities is borked